 What I learn from John the Baptist

 John the Baptist is a fun guy.
-He reminds me a lot of Elijah, someone who has a less than pleasant message to give, but one that he’s going to give even if it makes everyone else mad.
+He reminds me a lot of Elijah, someone who has a less-than-pleasant message to give, but one that he’s going to give even if it makes everyone else mad.

 That’s probably why everyone kept asking if he was Elijah.

-But for me the lesson I take from John the Baptist is speak up even if you know it’s an unpleasant message.
+But for me the lesson I take from John the Baptist is to speak up even if you know it’s an unpleasant message.